centria/basic-coding/docs/part8/part8-3.md

 Pekka's number 09-111333
 ```

 NOTICE!
 The way we handled the dictionary is now a bit different.
 Rather than using the **Add** method, we put the values in by directly addressing the key, this time "Pekka".
 This way we could also update the value to which the key points to.
-This works when we assign a value to the key, even though the key does exist yet in the dictionary.
+This works when we assign a value to the key, even though the key does not yet exist in the dictionary.

 If we were to search for a value with a key that does not exist, however, we get an error: